tfhe/tfhe/README.md

 ### Installation

 To build the library with the default options, run ```make``` from the top level directory of the TFHE project.
-This assumes that the standard tool cmake is already installed on the system as well as an up-to-date c++ compiler (i.e. g++ >=5.2).
+This assumes that the standard tool cmake is already installed on the system, and an up-to-date c++ compiler (i.e. g++ >=5.2) as well.
 It will compile the library in optimized mode in the build/libtfhe folder.
 Currently, only static libraries are generated.
-There is no make install yet, as developpement is still in an early state.
+There is no make install yet, as the developpement of the library is still in an early state.

 If you want to choose additional compile options (i.e. debug mode, tests, fftw), you need to run cmake manually and pass the desired options: